pcaisse/vowelpro/README.md

 env/bin/pip install -r requirements.txt
 ```

 to install the dependencies.
-Now that all the necessary packages are in place, to run:
+Now that all the necessary packages are in place*, to run:

 ```
 env/bin/supervisord -c supervisord.conf